Lensed stars in galaxy-galaxy strong lensing -- a JWST prediction for the Cosmic Horseshoe: Observed detection limit

 \section{Observed detection limit}

 We compute the detection limit of the {\it HST} observations used in this paper.
-This is carried out by injecting fake point sources with known apparent magnitude in empty patches of the sky in each filter, and recovering them with photometry.
+This is carried out by injecting fake point sources with known apparent magnitude in empty patches of the sky in each filter, and recovering them with aperture photometry.
+We adopt a radius of 5 pixels, corresponding to roughly $\sim 2$ times the point-spread-function's full-width half-maximum that captures $\sim 80\%$ of fluxes of point sources, and an annulus of 7 pixels to estimate the local background.
 The detection limit is thus the dimmest star we can detect with $5\sigma$ confidence, as listed out in Table~\ref{tab: detection_limit}.

 \bsp